(you pick the date & we'll take care of everything for you)

 Tour includes: all lodging and meals starting with breakfast on day 2 and ending with breakfast on day 15; all transportation in Costa Rica in a modern and spacious air-conditioned vehicle with clear glass windows, ideal for wildlife viewing; full time private bi-lingual professional guide specializing in birds and natural history; entrance fees to parks and reserves; 3 chilled bottles of water per day per client; and taxes.
 Price based on double occupancy.

 *Each morning we will be getting an early start to make the best of our time and to maximize our opportunities to see the most species of birds possible.
 As an optional outing, one night in each location we will go owling (weather permitting).
 Each evening there will also be an optional meeting after dinner to go over the bird list and the next days activities.

 Important notes and conditions:

-*Meals are pre-arranged and pre-paid so if clients unanimously want to make changes to the schedule that result in missing a pre-arranged meal, there will be no refund and clients will assume the additional cost of the missed meal elsewhere for the themselves and the guide and driver (to be paid for directly to the hotel or restaurant).
+Meals are pre-arranged and prepaid so if the group wishes to make changes to the schedule that result in missing a pre-arranged meal, there will be no refund for the missed meal and guests will assume the additional cost of the missed meal elsewhere for themselves, the guide and driver.

-**Airport exit taxes are not included and are approximately $30 per person.
-Although most airlines are now including the taxes in their ticket prices.
-Please check with your airlines.
+Airport exit taxes are not included and are approximately $30 per person (Most airlines are including them now, so please check with your airline for details.)